Green Living Tips You Can Apply at Home

 Even those most dedicated to green living at home waste energy via household items that are not in use.
 Tour the home and look for leaky faucets that need to be fixed, electronics and chargers that can be unplugged, and computers that need to be completely shut off.
 All of these adjustments will improve one's green-living lifestyle.

 Objects that appear to be past their point of usefulness may have life yet in the hands of someone else.
 Before throwing the object away,determine if it can be recycled, donated, or even sold to someone else.
 Lastly,consider whether the item may be repurposed in some way – such as turning a jar into a flower pot or a tire into a swing.

 Choose Cloth Over Paper

 Whether repurposing old t-shirts as cleaning rags or investing in towels, cloth presents a more eco-friendly alternative to paper.
+A cloth rag can last for years, whereas used paper gets thrown out immediately.
 Use cloth towels for cleaning projects, cloth napkins for meals, and cloth diapers for children.

-These tips can help anyone embrace green living at home, and while following all of them will produce a larger environmental benefit, any one of these practices can serve as a starting point toward a green-living lifestyle.
+These tips can help anyone embrace green living at home, and while the more tactics you pursue, the larger the environmental benefit, any one of these practices can serve as a starting point toward a green-living lifestyle.